 — Archana Shah, M.D.

-“Thank you for letting me support and participate in the Boston Vegetarian Food Festival.
+“Thank you for letting me support and participate in the Boston Veg Food Fest.
 I think this is one of the best things Boston offers to the world.
-BVS has my undying praise for pulling this off every year.
+BVS has my undying praise for pulling this off every year.”

 — Charlie Behrens, BVFF Volunteer

-“The Boston Vegetarian Food Festival was absolutely amazing!
+“The Boston Veg Food Fest was absolutely amazing!
 It was possibly the best festival I’ve ever been to.
-And that includes music festivals.
+And that includes music festivals.”

 “It’s not just about the food at the Festival, which is incredible — it’s about the connections you make there — the lectures, the people — it’s transformative.
 The festival solidifies all the information, whether you are beginning the journey or have been veg a long time.”